psteniusubi/webauthn-tester/README.md

 https://psteniusubi.github.io/webauthn-tester/

+The [Working with FIDO and the WebAuthn API](https://www.ubisecure.com/api/fido-webauthn-api/) article covers the WebAuthn API in more detail.

 ## Requirements

 You need a WebAuthn authenticator to use the tool.
 Windows Hello, Android Fingerprint or Apple Touch ID are examples of very common authenticators.